masak/strangelyconsistent-blog-posts/macros-progress-report-d2-merged.markdown

 coming from.
 And it turns out that matters a lot.
 Quasi ASTs and argument ASTs are quite different.
 Hence the need for precision.

-By the way, there is possibly a third kind of AST, one that we don't have yet, but that is totally possible once people start building macro libraries and
+By the way, there is possibly a fourth kind of AST, one that we don't have yet, but that is totally possible once people start building macro libraries and
 stuff: